Legacy Program

 2WFP’s food and nutrition assistance

-For example, by donating €1 of the registration fee collected from every delegate, your meeting will contribute towards achieving the Sustainable Development Goals including SDG2 (Zero Hunger) and SDG4 (Quality Education), with each donation funding 4 days of school meals for one child.
+For example, by donating 1 euro of the registration fee collected from every delegate, your event will help the achievement of the Sustainable Development Goals, including SDG 2 (Zero Hunger) and SDG 4 (Quality Education), with each donation funding four days of school meals for one child.

 [WFP Homepage] https://www.wfp.org/ending-hunger